 To find out if your problem with sleep is medical, a sleep study is required.
 There are now sleep studies you can do at home yourself.
 This is often a better indicator of your sleep patterns and you can learn more about in-home sleep testing and if it is the right test for you.

-Below are 10 signs you are not sleeping well.
+10 signs you are not sleeping well.

 1. Daytime Drowsiness

 Everyone gets sleepy during the day, but when you have daytime drowsiness, you can’t stay awake.
 You want nothing more than to go back to bed and stay there.